 How big it is compared to the previous candles?

-I see other big bars on the charts.
+I see other big candles on the charts.
 How can I distinguish them from Ignition Bars?

 You are right.

-You can definitely spot other big bars on the chart with the same shape as an Ignition Bar.
+You can definitely spot other big bars on the chart with the same shape of an Ignition Bar.

 But the shape is only one characteristic of Ignition Bars, there’s another important factor to analyze: location.

-You see, big solid bars are Ignition Bars only if they appear on the right location.
+You see, big solid candles are Ignition Bars only if they appear on the right location.

 Now you’re thinking what should the right location be.